coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/14.testing/01.workflowoperator/item.md

 this trigger is fundamentally different from the other trigger types

-when you set a workflow to an “on save” trigger (for example) the workflow will launch with ONE record, the one being “saved”
+when you set a workflow to an "on save" trigger (for example) the workflow will launch with ONE record, the one being "saved"

 but the schedule trigger works differently.

-it “wakes up” at the indicated time, so there is no record at that moment, there is no “save” event, it is time-based.
+it "wakes up" at the indicated time, so there is no record at that moment, there is no "save" event, it is time-based.

 so, what corebos does is convert the conditions into an SQL query, it launches the query and gets a set of records